 In order to become the first woman in the world to double flip at X-Games, Jamie had to believe she could perform at her own personal best.
 "Be your own personal best" is a mantra that Jamie's mom imparted to her at an early age.
 She was taught to never let society's expectations influence her dreams about what she could accomplish, and her dream of becoming a world-class skier came true through hard work and consistency.
 Jamie loves speaking to women's groups and will customize her presentation format and focus areas depending on the group's goals.

 TBI medicine and recovery

 According to a study by Finkelstein and colleagues, the cost to society from traumatic brain injury is 76.5 billion dollars annually.
 Acquired brain injury is the second most prevalent disability in the US estimated at 13.5 million Americans.
 Brain injuries are frequently not identified and go untreated.
 Jamie gives a voice backed by science to the invisible struggles of TBI survivors, and shares her own six-step system for recovering from a TBI:

-2. Learn how complimentary medicines all lead to the best result in recovery
+- Learn how contemporary medicines all lead to the best result in recovery

 Past clients and peers applaud Jamie's dynamic and motivational speaking style, as well as her ability to connect with her audience.
 Since recovering from her accident, Jamie has spoken in front of audiences ranging from 20 to 1,000 people and presented at non-profit galas, business conventions, wellness conferences, and higher educational institutions all over the globe.